JayLi1209/JayLi1209/README.md

 #  Hi there, I'm Yuanhe Li. 👋

-I am a Senior at Vanderbilt University.
+I am an incoming PhD student at William & Mary.
 Call me Jay if it's easier.

-Fullstack Developer.
-Software Engineer.

 ##  Languages I'm familiar with: